itzmjauz/Web-tech/README.md

 In the Documentation we asume the address of the python server is ```localhost``` The prefered port is ```8080```, you can change this to your liking though.

-Creating the table ( same as resetting it )
+/reset => Creating the table ( same as resetting it )
 -----------------------------------
-The reset functionality resets the table and adds one item to the table
+The reset functionality resets the table and adds one item to the ~~empty~~ table.
+It then returns the newly created table in JSON format.

 |Value name    |   value|
 |--------------|-------------|